 Use a microplane or fine grater to zest the limes.
 Be sure to only remove the green outer layer, avoiding the bitter white part underneath the green skin.

-Make this recipe and you’ll see why this gluten-free, dairy-free, refined sugar-free key lime pie with a creamy cashew-coconut filling and nutty almond crust is truly the best dessert special occasions!
+Make this recipe and you'll see why this gluten-free, dairy-free, refined sugar-free key lime pie with a creamy cashew-coconut filling and nutty almond crust is truly the best dessert for special occasions!

 Did you make this recipe?

 Let me know your thoughts by leaving a comment and rating below.
-Also share it on socials to let others know what you think!
+Also, share it on socials to let others know what you think!
 Be sure to tag @entirelyemmy so I can share your masterpiece with my followers! ✨

 📖 Recipe